I have been working in Ortigas for years but I haven't been to Ye Dang until recently when I had dinner with my workmates and A.

-Pajon is the Korean version of omelette, quite simple yet filling.
+Pajon is the Korean version of an omelette, quite simple yet filling.
 A insisted that I try the Bibim Nengmyum so I did.
-I liked it a lot, because it wasn't so spicy and I need my carbs. :P
+I liked it a lot because it wasn't so spicy and I need my carbs. :P

 We also ordered Japchae (Php 300) and Tteokbokki (Php 300).

 The Japchae wasn't as impressive as I expected but the serving was generous.
 The Tteokbokki could be more exciting though.

 For grilled meats, we had the LA Galbi or Sweet Beef Ribs (Php 400) and Dak-Gui or Grilled Chicken (Php 300).

 My forever date, A, expertly taught me how to wrap grilled meat (I forgot to take a photo, sorry): add some meat, rice, and kimchi, roll and eat.
 I skipped on the kimchi though, I prefer adding something salty (like anchovies) on it.

 There wasn't any dessert on the menu, but they served us pineapples.